Have an Outstanding Warrant in Florida?

-Contacting a criminal defense attorney will help you:
+Contacting a Jacksonville criminal defense attorney will help you:

 - Figure out if there is an actual warrant out there

 - Figure out what is the bond amount on the warrant

-- Figure out if it is a no bond warrant and what are the options to get in front of the judge as quickly as possible
+- Figure out if it is a no bond warrant and how to get in front of the judge quickly

 - Figure out the best way to turn yourself in or if you have to turn yourself in